 Facilitated by Dame Judith Hackitt, it included BHP’s Marcus Lemin, Shell’s Melissa Leonard, Alumina’s Danny Spaducci and IChemE Safety Centre Director Trish Kerin.
 It ended with a call for action for each process safety engineer to go back to their workplace and have a conversation with their occupational health and safety (OHS) colleagues, to see how they can help each other.

 Risk will never be eliminated, but it can be greatly reduced.
-If you are interested in attending Hazards 29 in Birmingham, UK next year please visit http://www.icheme.org/hazards29
+If you are interested in attending the latest Hazards Process Safety Conference, please visit www.icheme.org/hazards.